 The first thing to get out of the way is an obvious elephant in the room – this borrows liberally from Alone in the Dark.
 A story that changes slightly based on which of the two playable characters you choose, 3D characters against 2D backgrounds, the infamous “tank controls,” emphasis on puzzle solving, exploring a mansion, “survival horror,” – the similarities are undeniable.
 But it was Resident Evil that had the greater exposure – along with a better presentation and greater accessibility.
 If nothing else, I could enjoy what RE was doing much more than I could enjoy a purple fanged duck.

 So as a fairly close clone to Alone in the Dark, gameplay is equally familiar.
-Exploration is the clear intent, both to find keys/items to unlock the next passage, and also to uncover what’s been going on at the mysterious Mansion and surrounding grounds.
+Exploration is the clear intent, both to find keys/items to unlock the next passage, but also to uncover what’s been going on at the mysterious Mansion and surrounding grounds.
 You can press the X button, unprompted, to examine most things your character passes by.
 There are fairly legitimate adventure game puzzles to solve; from the usual finding, carrying, and applying items, to reading formulas and mixing a lethal chemical concoction.
 A limited inventory (but unlimited item storage) further forces you to choose what’s important to carry around.
 Load screens – cleverly disguised as creaky doors opening – add suspense every time you simply enter a room.
 Will there be a zombie waiting for you right on the other side?
 There is also an actual story here to follow, and in-engine cutscenes kick in for important plot development or meeting/finding characters.